indesil/beren/README.md

 - :x: Annotation definitions target
     - constructors
     - methods other than getter
-    - cross-parameter constraints
+- :x: Cross-parameter constraints `validationAppliesTo`
-- :x: Constraints payloads
+- :x: `@Constraint` parameter
 - :x: @OverridesAttribute
 - :x: Support for custom container types by plugging in additional value extractors
 - :x: Support for the property types declared by JavaFX